 Digitalis

-( dij - it - TAHL - iss )
+( dij - ee - TAH - liss )

 At-A-Glance InformationThis genus of perennials and biennials commonly called Foxgloves need regular water, and their sunlight needs vary depending on the species.
 Large flowers will attract birds and butterflies to your garden.
-Take care when planting these beauties in your garden, however, as all parts are poisonous if they are ingested.
 They are mainly from the Mediterranean and Europe, and reach 2-8 feet tall at maturity, forming clumps of gray-green foliage.
 Flower color can be purple, yellow, white, or various pastel colors.
 These statement-making beauties are great for many garden uses, including as color in beds, for cut flower gardens, along pathways and roadsides, in rock gardens, and at woodland edges.
+Take care when planting these beauties in your garden, however, as all parts are poisonous if they are ingested.

 |